yardsale8/stat489_book/_sources/SequentialDataStructuresInPython/ReferencesToSequences.txt

 Since variables refer to objects, if we assign one variable to another, both variables refer to the same object:

-.. activecode:: listalias1
+.. ipython:: python

     a = [81, 82, 83]
     b = a
-    print(a is b)
+    a is b

 In this case, the reference diagram looks like this: